Old Tower, Mariupol: History

 In 1906, there was no water supply in Mariupol and water carriers delivered water in barrels for a fee from a source of drinking water on Malofontannaya Street to the homes of local residents.

 On May 24, 1906, the Mariupol Duma (city council) adopted the proposal to secure a loan to finance the project of constructing a water supply network in Mariupol.
 The cost of its implementation was estimated at 360 thousand Rubles, which exceeded the city budget by far.
 Permission for obtaining a loan was granted by Pyotr Arkadyevich Stolypin, Chairman of the Council of Ministers and concurrently Minister of the Internal Affairs of the Russian Empire, and the Mayor was informed of it in February 1907.

 On April 25, 1908, the Mariupol Duma approved of the detailed plan to build the water supply network, including the tower.
 The project was created by Victor Nilsen.

 Construction work on the water tower and the city water supply system began in December 1909, and the city's water supply system started operating on July 3, 1910.

 This was a branched water supply system, 21.5 kilometers long pipelines, with water intake columns where water was supplied with the help of the water tower.
 The water columns held booths for caretakers who collected payment for individually released volumes of water.
 A part of the line was directly brought into the homes of the privileged elite of Mariupol.

 The water tower was used for its intended purpose until 1932, when the construction of a new centralized city water supply system, using piston pumps, began near the mouth of the Kalmius River.
 Subsequently, the tower was repurposed several times and firstly became an observation tower for firefighters.

 Although the hostilities of the Second World War did not cause significant damage to the tower, it stood abandoned for some years after the firefighters were moved to another building.

 In 1983, the tower was entered into the register of architectural monuments of local importance.
 Several years later, restoration work began, which included the application of a protective layer to its architectural details.

 In the late 80s, the building housed a museum of urban planning of Mariupol.

 From 1996 to 2012, the tower was occupied by a private bank, then transferred back to the city of Mariupol and came to house co-working spaces, a library, tourist center, observation deck and souvenir shop.

 Since 2016, a creative space "VEZHA” (“Tower") has been created in the renovated tower, where exhibitions, concerts, lectures and other events are held.

+The tower was damaged during the 2022 Siege of Mariupol.
+Compared to other historical buildings in the city, many of which were badly damaged, it survived the siege in good condition.